Powder Alarm: Response to the raid

-Rumors flew throughout the day across the countryside about the British troop movements.
+False rumors flew throughout the day across the countryside about the British troop movements.
 The regulars were marching; provincial powder had been seized; war was at hand; people had been killed; Boston was being bombarded by His Majesty's warships.
 The alarm spread as far as Connecticut.
 From all over the region, people took up arms and began streaming toward Boston.
 One traveler in Shrewsbury reported that in the space of 15 minutes, 50 men had gathered, equipped themselves, sent out messengers to surrounding towns, and left for Boston.
 On September 2, several thousand men bent on violence gathered in Cambridge, where they forced several notable Loyalists, including William Brattle, to flee to Boston and the protection of the military.
 Sheriff Phips was forced, in writing, to dissociate himself from any and all government actions.
 Eventually facts caught up with the rumors, and militia units (some of which were still heading toward Boston) returned home.

 Also on September 2, Boston newspapers published a letter from William Brattle in which he protested that he had not warned Gage to remove the powder; Gage had requested from him an accounting of the storehouse's contents, and he had complied.
 The content of his letter to Gage would be published on September 5.
 Brattle remained on Castle Island through the siege of Boston, leaving when the British evacuated the city in March 1776.
 He died in Halifax, Nova Scotia, in October 1776 at the age of 70.